investorschool/codeofconduct/CODE_OF_CONDUCT.md

 ## Our Community

 Investor School is a community of angel and startup investors--originally stemming from YC Startup Investor School.
-We maintain an online social network--a Slack Group--and host regular events in the Bay Area.
+We maintain a Slack Group and host regular events in the Bay Area.
 The community is not affiliated with YCombinator.

 The Slack Group is maintained by [Brad Flora](https://angel.co/brad-flora) (YC S11), [Tim Suzman](https://angel.co/tim-s) (YC S11), and [Judy Yang](https://angel.co/judy-yang).
 Inquiries about channel creation and membership invitations can be directed to any of these administrators.
 Events are organized and led by [Christopher Fong](https://angel.co/christopher-fong), [Anand Krishna](https://angel.co/anand108), and [Aaron White](http://www.vistawealth.com/our-team/aaron-white).
 [Alan Glennon](https://angel.co/glennon) provides at-large administrative support.

+## Our People
+Existing participants are mostly angel investors, alumni of the YC Startup Investor School workshop held in March 2018.
+Ongoing membership is open to any person who 1) is an accredited investor as defined by SEC Rule 501 of Regulation D, 2) has a positive relationship with YCombinator, and 3) has made one or more direct investments in a YCombinator-backed company.

 ## Code of Conduct